Open Internet Information

 Techniques to Direct Traffic to the Best Available Spectrum Resources and Cell Sites: All mobile networks, including Sprint’s, employ a Radio Access Network (“RAN”) that manages connectivity between mobile client devices and the core network.
 The RAN functions to identify mobile devices permitted to access the network and their locations and assigns the mobile device to an available frequency band and cell site serving the location.
 The RAN also controls device “hand off” between neighboring cell site resources to balance load across network resources or as a mobile device moves from one location to another.
 Sprint’s RAN manages connections between mobile devices and cell sites operating on multiple frequency bands (800 MHz, 1.9 GHz, 2.5 GHz) and multiple air interfaces (CDMA, EVDO, LTE).
 As part of managing those connections, Sprint’s RAN is designed to dynamically connect customers to the best available spectrum resources and cell sites—and reassign those connections as circumstances change.

 Managing Tonnage: Some of Sprint’s traffic management efforts are aimed at avoiding congestion by managing the total volume of data transmitted, referred to colloquially as “tonnage.”
+Some Sprint plans optimize video to a typically 480p experience, as described above, for example.
 Sprint may work with content providers to help ensure that their content is delivered in a way that uses Sprint’s network in an efficient manner.
 In addition, some applications may reduce or increase their traffic volume depending on network conditions.
 For example, some streaming video applications employ adaptive bitrate protocol to stream video.
 These applications automatically and continuously monitor the available bandwidth and adjust the streaming video bitrate to current user conditions.
 Depending on available bandwidth, users may notice differences in video streaming quality as the application adjusts the video streaming bitrate to account for changing channel conditions.

 Similarly, while we permit tethering pursuant to the terms, conditions and allotments of your data plan, tethering can affect on-device network performance for all customers.
 To ensure the best possible on-device experience for the most possible customers, and to minimize capacity issues and degradation in network performance, we prioritize on-device data (except that of Heavy Data Users, as described above) over tethering data at times and at locations where there are competing customer demands for network resources, which may result in slower tethering speeds.